AnonCatalyst/Ominis-OSINT/README.md

 🔍 Comprehensive Data Gathering

-From scouring social media platforms and forums to parsing through web pages and search engine results, Ominis OSINT Tools leaves no stone unturned in the quest for relevant data.
+From scouring social media platforms and forums to parsing through web pages and search engine results, Ominis OSINT leaves no stone unturned in the quest for relevant data.
 Its robust functionality encompasses advanced techniques for data collection, including scraping proxies, asynchronous HTTP requests, and intelligent pattern matching.
 This ensures that users can access a wealth of information while adhering to the highest standards of data integrity and security.

 📊 Sophisticated Analysis Capabilities

-Moreover, Ominis OSINT Tools goes beyond mere data retrieval, providing sophisticated analysis tools to uncover hidden connections, identify emerging trends, and discern actionable intelligence from vast troves of digital content.
+Moreover, Ominis OSINT goes beyond mere data retrieval, providing sophisticated analysis tools to uncover hidden connections, identify emerging trends, and discern actionable intelligence from vast troves of digital content.
 Whether it's investigating potential threats, conducting due diligence, or gathering competitive intelligence, Ominis empowers users with the insights they need to make informed decisions and stay ahead in an increasingly complex digital landscape.

 🛠️ Cutting-edge Technology

-In essence, Ominis OSINT Tools redefines digital reconnaissance, offering a comprehensive solution that combines cutting-edge technology with intuitive functionality.
+In essence, Ominis OSINT redefines digital reconnaissance, offering a comprehensive solution that combines cutting-edge technology with intuitive functionality.
 By harnessing the power of publicly available data, Ominis enables users to unlock new opportunities, mitigate risks, and navigate the digital realm with confidence and precision.

 Updated Features in usr.py: